polysyllabic/chaos/docs/chaosConfigFiles.md

 A remap modifier may specify *either* a fixed list of remaps with the "remap" key *or* a list of controls that will be randomly scrambled with the "random_remap" key, but not both.

-When using random_remap, note that you can only scramble signals within the same basic class: buttons or axes.
+When using random_remap, note that you should only scramble signals within the same basic class: buttons or axes.
 Trying to scramble across input types will almost certainly break things, since an axis must map to two buttons and vice versa.
+This is not checked in the code, so it's on you if you try to break this rule.

 When planning remapping, you must consider the type of signal.
 Mapping within a single class (e.g., button to button or axis to axis) requires only the `from` and `to` keys.
 To map between buttons and